citizenspress/campuscoalition2/content/campus/ryerson.md

 ---
-title: "Ryerson University Campus Coalition Meeting: Feb 13"
+campuses:
+- Ryerson
+categories:
+- Local Meetings
-date: 2019-02-10
+date: "2019-02-10"
+description: We Are The Students Ryerson would like to invite you and your members to attend our upcoming coalition meeting.
+We are a group of students and community members that are concerned about the announced changes to OSAP and post-secondary funding as well as how student fees will be collected.
+We know that these changes will cause uncertain work conditions for staff and faculty, less access to education and lower the value of students’ education.
 linktitle: Ryerson Coalition
 thumbnail: /img/ryerson-profile.png
-description: "We Are The Students Ryerson would like to invite you and your members to attend our upcoming coalition meeting.
-We are a group of students and community members that are concerned about the announced changes to OSAP and post-secondary funding as well as how student fees will be collected.
-We know that these changes will cause uncertain work conditions for staff and faculty, less access to education and lower the value of students’ education."
-categories: ["Local Meetings"]
-campuses: ["Ryerson"]
+title: 'Ryerson University Campus Coalition Meeting: Feb 13'
 ---

 - Wednesday, February 13